 COVART - Computation of Vulnerable Area Tool

-The Computation of Vulnerable Area Tool (COVART) predicts the ballistic vulnerability of vehicles (fixed-wing, rotary-wing, and ground targets), given ballistic penetrator is evaluated along each shotline (line-of-sight path through the target).
+COVART predicts the ballistic vulnerability of vehicles (fixed-wing, rotary-wing, and ground targets), given the ballistic penetrator is evaluated along each shotline (line-of-sight path through the target).
 Whenever a critical component is struck by the penetrator, the probability that the component is defeated is computed with user-defined conditional probability of component dysfunction given given a hit (Pcd/h) data.
 COVART evaluates the vulnerable areas of components, sets of components, systems, and the total vehicle.
 Stated simply, the the vulnerable area is the product of the presented area of the component and the Pcd/h data.
-The total target vulnerable area is determined from the combined component vulnerable areas based upon various target damage definitions./p>
+The total target vulnerable area is determined from the combined component vulnerable areas based upon various target damage definitions.

 COVART is capable of modeling damage from a wide range of kinetic energy (KE) and high-explosive (HE) threats.
 These threats include missile fragments, projectiles (ball, armor-piercing, armor piercing incendiary and high-explosive incendiary), man-portable air defense systems (MANPADS), rocket-propelled grenades (RPG), and proximity-fuzed surface-to-air missile (SAM) and air-to-air missile (AAM) warheads.